Because prototypes — especially those you’re showing publicly — should not exist on text alone.

 - https://www.rawpixel.com/board/539757/vintage-illustrations?sort=curated&premium=free&rating_filter=all&mode=shop&page=1 — a small but high-quality of icons released to the public domain.

 Y’know, those things taken with a camera.
-You probably wouldn’t use a photo in your design, but using a public domain image and simplifying it or rendering it in some way is totally cool as well.
+While photos aren’t commonly used in board game, starting with a public domain image and altering it in some way is pretty common.

 - https://pixabay.com/ — this is my first stop for public domain pictures.
 Public domain.